OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 </Repro-space-Steps>
 ```

-> **Note**:

-In the advanced mapping, the emoji image will be replaced by the target format of specified emoji image.
+> **Note**:In the advanced mapping, the emoji image will be replaced by the target format of specified emoji image.
 For multiple image occurances, they all must be replaced by target format of emojis.

 ## Comments and Attachments Configuration

 Comments and Attachments do not exist independently.
-These are added through a section on a tracker named ï¿½Comments/Attachmentsï¿½.
+These are added through a section on a tracker named **Comments/Attachments**

 * If both comments and attachments are mapped in Mapping Configuration, then inline image inside comments will be synchronized to target along with attachments.
 * If only comments are mapped in Mapping Configuration, then only comments will be synchronized along with inline images inside comments.
 If there are comments which have attachments, but they are not inline, then they will not be synchronized.